Jason-Addison/Auravyx/README.md

 Current version has a few things disabled (chunk streaming, force noclip, multiplayer disabled).
 Some features are being reimplemented to be handled server-side.

-Most up-to-date version under x64/Release
+Most up-to-date version: Alpha-1.0.0 Release

 ->Since chunk streaming is disabled, I included a small (2gb) world, which loads on startup.
 There are some snowy mountains in the distance, a tunnel at spawn and a brick pillar coming out of the ground.